Nonprofit Storytelling: 5 Ways Nonprofits Can Identify Their Best Storytellers

 A nonprofit is not defined by a handful of individuals, but rather the collective groups that are driving the organization forward.
-Storytelling will come naturally to nonprofits who openly celebrate the experiences of everyone the organization touches.
+Nonprofit storytelling will come naturally to those who openly celebrate the experiences of everyone the organization touches.

 The need for nonprofits to tell their story will never stop, so it’s best to instill a mindset where everyone’s perspective is appreciated and valued.
 Once you have the makings of a culture that embraces storytelling, let’s recap these key considerations for successful nonprofit storytelling:

 - Have a unified vision of your nonprofit’s storytelling – Make sure that when trying to tell your organization’s story, you always keep in mind things such as your values, goals, and overall mission.
 They will contribute a level of consistency in your messaging, no matter who is telling the story

 - Tell the story of your founders – The history of your nonprofit is important ad your founders may be a good “face” for your organization.
 Just remember to not place too much emphasis on your founders to appeal to multiple constituents.